rgglez/fc-exchange-rate-update/README.md

 ## Notes

 * The config.py file is not provided, as you may already have your own configuration file/system (perhaps even using the enviroment variables of the FC).
 Just replace the config.config dictionary members with your own cofiguration parameters.
+* A sample Dockerfile in provided, which you might adjust to your use case.
+* A sample requirements.txt file is provided, which you might adjust to your use case.
+* Please read the LICENSE file.